Magic Kingdom Tips

 If you plan to eat at the Liberty Tree Tavern at Magic Kingdom, try and plan your dinner so that you are done 20 minutes before the parade starts.
 Just step out onto the porch for a great view.
 Thanks to John and Karl for this tip!

 At the Magic Kingdom, people usually leave right after the fireworks go off.
-During some parts of the year, the fireworks don't always go off at closing time.
-Since most people don't know that, they leave once the fireworks are over.
+The park usually stays open for a couple more hours after the fireworks.
+Since most people don't know that (or they just are tired), they leave once the fireworks are over.
 This leaves Magic Kingdom relatively empty until the real closing time.
 Thanks to Jeremy for this tip!

-When everyone is leaving the Magic Kingdom the monorails tend to get very crowded.
-The Disney Staff will tell you to use the Transportation and Ticket Center monorail.
+When everyone is leaving the Magic Kingdom, the monorails tend to get very crowded.
+Most people head toward the Transportation and Ticket Center monorail, which is the first monorail to the right.
 It is always crowded.
-Use the resort monorail.
-This takes you to the Contemporary but stay on and you'll get to the transportation and ticket center a lot faster.
+Just past that is the Resort Monorail.
+Use the resort monorail!
+This takes you to the Contemporary but stay on and you'll get to the Transportation and Ticket Center a lot faster, and without dealing with all the crowds.
 Thanks to Evan for this tip!

 When entering the Magic Kingdom while the 3:00 parade is going on, hop on the train and take it to Frontierland and you miss all the crowds leaving after the parade.
 Thanks to Susan for this tip!

-If you have a child, plan your trip so you are at magic kingdom when it opens.
-The crowd gets really heavy around 11:00am.
+If you have a child, plan your trip so you are at Magic Kingdom when it opens.
+The crowd gets really heavy around 11:00 am.
 But it's amazing what you can do in those first two hours before the lines get long.
-When you get into the park, go straight to Space Mountain and get a fast-pass for the ride then use the stand-by line.
-You will have almost no wait and after you are done you can use the fast pass for a second ride!
+When you get into the park, go straight to Space Mountain.
+You will have almost no wait!
 Then go to the Buzz Lightyear ride.
 You can ride that repeatedly with almost no wait until about 10:30am.
 Space Mountain and Buzz Lightyear are two very popular attractions but if you hit them early, you can start your day with a bang without waiting in lines!!
 Thanks to Jerry for this tip!

-If you want to save time (mostly at magic kingdom) go to the rides in the back first usually there are shorter lines that way.
+Here's a tip that works best at Magic Kingdom: If you want to save time, get to the park as it opens, and go to the rides in the back first.
+Usually there are shorter lines that way.
 Thanks to Diane for this tip!